 This free skills development course is designed to help Northwestern PhD trainees write clearly and speak confidently about their own research, providing a solid foundation for future pursuits in science writing and communication.

-In this small seminar, students hone their writing skills through authentic writing assignments with dedicated editorial feedback and support from faculty and professional writers.
-Students learn a variety of techniques and best practices in both technical and popular science writing including narrative, interviews, and article structure, but many core skills also transfer other writing practices.
+In this small seminar, students hone their writing skills through authentic writing assignments for general readers, with dedicated editorial feedback and support from faculty and professional writers.
+Students learn a variety of techniques and best practices in popular science writing including narrative, interviews, and article structure, but many core skills also transfer other writing practices.
 Guest speakers and professional science writers will provide practical insights into science writing careers and professional opportunities.
 Guest editors from outlets like Discover Magazine will provide one-on-one writing feedback and support.